metauni/metauni.github.io/posts/instructions/instructions.md

 Localised voice chat in metauni is based on [Discord](https://www.discord.com), a popular real-time communication platform.
 Here are the instructions:

 1. Create [Roblox](https://www.roblox.com/) and [Discord](https://www.discord.com) accounts and install both programs.
 2. Enter the Discord server (the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
-If that link doesn't work properly for you, open Discord, click the large PLus "Add Server" button on on the left hand side, click "Join a Server" and paste `https://discord.gg/9yBaAxPSK8` into the textbox.
+If that link doesn't work properly for you, open Discord, click the large Plus "Add Server" button on on the left hand side, click "Join a Server" and paste `https://discord.gg/9yBaAxPSK8` into the textbox.
 3. On your first visit to the Discord server register your Roblox username with `!register John123` in the `#registration` channel where `John123` is your Roblox username.
 4. Manually enter any Discord voice channel (e.g. General).
 Please use headphones to avoid feedback.
 5. Enter the Roblox world by visiting its webpage and clicking on "Play" (e.g. the [metauni Hub](https://www.roblox.com/games/6233302798/metauni-Hub)).
 You will see a prompt to "Download and Install Roblox" which you can ignore: wait and the Roblox application should be launched.